Why Does Sleep Matter?

 My New Sleep Routine

 Continue to use your diary to monitor your sleep patterns, making adjustments as you go along that best suit your own needs and living patterns.
-The aim here is to develop a good approach to sleep: to develop a good routine where you actively prepare for sleep.
+The aim here is to develop a good approach to sleep: to develop a good routine where you actively prepare for sleep each night.
 Once you have a better idea of your quality of sleep, and where problems may exist, consider how you might be able to make changes to achieve your goal.
 Eventually you might aim for these changes to become habit.

 Write down your intentions for how to improve your sleep habits.
 This can help keep a clear record of what you intend to do (so you don’t have to remember it), and you can also use it to review how things are going – what is working and what is not working:

 I will get up by ____8am____ every day, including weekends.
 I will aim to go to sleep by____12pm____ but only if I am sleepy by then.

 One hour before bed I will____switch off my laptop, close the curtains/put on my lamp, have a bowl of cereal or a milky drink and have a chat with my housemates, read a novel or listen to my relaxation CD for 20 minutes____

 I will only go to bed when I am feeling sleepy.